 The keffiyehs worn by the Palestinians are now a mixture of wool and cotton to enable quick drying and keep the wearers' heads warm.
 It is folded in half like a triangle and worn across the forehead.

-Often, it is held in place by an 'agal' or a rope circle.
+Often, it is held in place by an 'agal' or a circle of rope.
 It is available in white, orange, and black colors.
-Some people wear the shemagh into a turban, while others wear it loosely on the back and shoulders.
+Some people wear the shemagh into a turban, while others wear it loosely draped on the back and shoulders.

 In the past, people wore the Keffiyeh with the 'taqiyah cap' or wrapped around the rim of a 'fez cap.'
-The red and white Keffiyeh, known as' shemagh, is popular in Jordan and Saudi Arabia.
+The red and white Keffiyeh is popular in Jordan and Saudi Arabia, known as 'shemagh made.'

 Sometimes, it has tassels on its sides that indicate status symbols.
 It is made of cotton or flax.
-The bigger the tassel, the higher the wearer's status in society.
-Meanwhile, the Keffiyeh in Yemen is available in red and black-white patterns.
+The bigger the tassel, the higher the status the wearer occupies in society.
+Meanwhile, the Keffiyeh in Yemen is available in a red-white-and black-white pattern.

 Benefits of using a Keffiyeh

-Furthermore, if you use your imagination, it can be used as a baby hammock, a baby wrap, and many other things.
+Furthermore, it can be used as a baby hammock, a baby wrap, and many other things if you use your imagination.

 Different Ways to Wear a Shemagh